ngallagher/chero/README.md

 to provide a much faster and more deterministic dependency injection system.
 The result is a simpler more approachable route to building your micro-services.

+The framework is built around the concept of modules and components.
+A module is a class with the @Module annotation.
+It forms the basis of the dependency injection framework by constraining the scope of the application.
+Scoping restricts the loading of components to the module package and its children.
+In addition to applying these constraints they act as component providers through methods declared with the
+@Provides annotation.
+All other components are those classes within the module scope declared with the @Component annotation.
+The @Import annotation allows a module to expand the application scope by including a dependent module and its components.

 ```java
 @Module
 @Import(MailModule.class)